Decomposition theorems for unital graph C*-algebras: Graphs with RFD C*-algebras

 \begin{lemma} Let $G$ be a graph.
 If no edge of $G$ enters a cycle, then all cycles in $G$ are disjoint. \end{lemma} \begin{proof} Let $\mu_1, \mu_2$ be two cycles and suppose they are not disjoint.
 Let $p$ be a common vertex of them.
 There is an edge $e_1^{(2)}\in \mu_2$ with range in $p$.
 Since no edge of $G$ enters a cycle, $e_1^{(2)}\in \mu_1$.
 Let $p_1$ be the source of $e_1^{(2)}$.
 There is an edge $e_2^{(2)}\in \mu_2$ with range in $p_1$.
 Therefore $e_2^{(2)}\in \mu_1$.
 Continuing this process, we obtain that all edges of $\mu_2$ are in $\mu_1$. \end{proof}

+\begin{lemma} If an RFD C*-algebra has finitely many ideals, then it is finite-dimensional. \end{lemma} \begin{proof} Let $A$ be such a C*-algebra.
+Since it is RFD, there is a separating family $\{\pi_n, n\in \mathbb N\}$ of irreducible finite-dimensional representations of $A$.
+Since $A$ has finitely many ideals, the set $\{ker\;\pi_n, n\in \mathbb N\}$ is finite.
+Since two finite-dimensional irreducible representations have the same kernel if and only of they are unitarily equivalent, there are finitely many $\pi_{i_1}, \ldots, \pi_{i_N}$ that separate points of $A$.
+Then $A$ is isomorphic to the finite-dimensional C*-algebra $(\oplus_{k=1}^N \pi_{i_k})(A)$. \end{proof}

-\begin{theorem} Let $G$ be a finite graph.
-Then $C^*(G)$ is RFD if and only if no cycle has an entry. \end{theorem} \begin{proof} The necessity of the condition that no cycle has an entry is proved in Lemma \ref{necessaryCondition}.
-Now we assume that no cycle has an entry.
-We want to prove that $C^*(G)$ is RFD.
+\begin{theorem} Let $G$ be a graph with finitely many vertices.
+Then $C^*(G)$ is RFD if and only if $G$ is finite and no cycle has an entry. \end{theorem} \begin{proof} First, assume that no cycle in $G$ has an entry.
 By Lemma \ref{disjointCycles} all cycles in $G$ are disjoint.
 Let $C= \{\mu_1, \ldots, \mu_L\}$ be the set of all cycles in $G$.
-Let and let $G_2$ be the rest of the graph which is necessarily a "forrest", that is, it has no cycles.
+Let and let $G_2$ be the rest of the graph, that is, it consists of edges that are not in $G_1$ and their vertices.
+Then $G_2$ is necessarily a "forest", that is, it has no cycles.
 The condition that no cycle has an entry implies that no edge of $G_2$ enters $G_1$.
-By Theorem \ref{case1} in the case when $G^0_2 = G^0$ (and by Theorem \ref{case2} in the case $G^0_2 \neq G^0$, respectively), $C^*(G)$ is an amalgamated free product of $C^(G_1)\oplus \mathbb C$ and $C^*(G_2)$ ($C^*(G_2)\oplus \mathbb C$, respectively), where the amalgamation is done over a finite-dimensional C*-subalgebra.
-We are going to construct an embedding $\pi_1: C^*(G_1)\oplus \mathbb C$ into product of some matrix algebras and embedding $\pi_2$ of $C^*(G)$ ($C^*(G_2)\oplus \mathbb C$, respectively) into product of the same matrix algebras such that $\pi_1\circ \theta_1 = \pi_2\circ\theta_2$, where $\theta_1, \theta_2$ are as in Theorem \ref{case1} (Theorem \ref{case2}, respectively).
-Then Theorem \ref{LiShen} will finish the proof.
+By Theorem \ref{case1} in the case when $G^0_2 = G^0$ (and by Theorem \ref{case2} in the case $G^0_2 \neq G^0$, respectively), we obtain